jyruzicka/larpwriter/README.md

 ### Bootstrap upgrade

-When upgrade the Bootswatch theme in `vendor/assets/stylesheets`, change `url('../fonts/glyphicons-halfings-regular.eot')` and similar to `font-url('glyphicons-halfings-regular.eot')`.
+When upgrading the Bootswatch theme in `vendor/assets/stylesheets`, change `url('../fonts/glyphicons-halfings-regular.eot')` and similar to `font-url('glyphicons-halfings-regular.eot')`.

 ## Run tests